Triplex Safety Glass

 Triplex Safety Glass was a British brand of toughened glass and laminated glass.
-The marque is often seen on vehicle and aircraft windscreens.
+Their marque is often seen on vehicle and aircraft windscreens.

 History

 The Triplex Safety Glass Company Ltd was founded in 1912 by Kent-born Reginald Delpech (30 March 1881 - 29 May 1935).
-The company was established in 1912 to build laminated windscreens in Britain, under French patents.
+The company was established in 1912 to produce laminated windscreens in the UK, under a licence from French Société du Verre Triplex established by French chemist Édouard Bénédictus (1878–1930) who invented laminated glass.
+Triplex glass was reportedly first applied to automobiles during World War I.

 On 9 September 1929 Triplex formed a joint venture company with Pilkington in St Helens.
 The company is now part of Pilkington Automotive.

 In the 1960s Triplex bought its main competitor British Indestructo Glass, giving it a monopoly in British laminated glass production.

 In the 1980s, around 1,000 people worked at the Triplex site in St Helens and about 700 at the site in Kings Norton.

 Pilkington retired the Triplex brand in August 1993.
 The company was formally dissolved in September 2019.